VTA light rail: Criticism

 VTA's light rail system has been criticized for being one of the least used in the United States, and consequently one of the most heavily subsidized.

 A 2019 report by the Civil Grand Jury of Santa Clara County compared VTA and its light rail system to other transit operators with light rail systems that served comparably sized areas.
 They found that the VTA served 24.3 passenger trips per revenue hour, making it the second least effective transit system of the group.
 In terms of efficiency, VTA had the highest cost per passenger trip ($9.30) and the second-highest increase in costs (65%).
 Comparing the light rail systems alone, VTA had the lowest farebox recovery (9.3%) in the peer group.

 The Grand Jury also found that VTA had failed to “accurately estimate the ongoing operating and capital costs of maintaining the light-rail system,” concluding that that failure, “has led, in part, to (the agency's) recurring financial deficits.”
 The VTA has said that the operating costs could be cut in half and farebox recovery doubled if a bus-only system were deployed.

 Two of VTA's former board chairs, Teresa O’Neill and Sam Liccardo said they agreed with many of the report’s criticisms, and placed the blame on poor planning by the agency in the 1980s and poor land-use decisions in the years since the system was built out.
-Along much of the light rail routes, trains don't serve densely populated areas but instead run past single-story office buildings, single-family homes and empty lots.
+Along much of the light rail routes, trains do not serve densely populated areas but instead run past single-story office buildings, single-family homes and empty lots.
 Both Liccardo and O’Neill have advocated for replacing light rail with alternative technologies, like autonomous electric buses, that could be less expensive to operate.

 As part of its findings, the Grand Jury recommended the VTA board to abandon its plans for an extension of the Orange Line to the Eastridge Transit Center (see: Capitol Expressway extension section).
 The US$453 million project would attract approximately 611 new riders (after considering the reduction in ridership on the existing parallel bus lines).
 The board rejected that recommendation saying that the project had been approved by voters.